suhasHere/moq-drafts/draft-nandakumar-moq-scenarios.md

 This can result in scenarios where very small audio objects are sent at a rate of several hundreds packets per second with a high network loss rate.

+# Security and Privacy Considerations

+This document provides an abstract analysis of MoQ scenarios, but does not detail any security considerations.

+# IANA Considerations

+This document makes no request of IANA.

+-- back